aerotron1/TastyTV-M2/README.md

 - Remove all movie `<button onClick={() => setMovieValue("")}>Remove movies added</button>`
   Remove a movie `<button onClick={() => props.removeMovie(props.add)}>Remove</button>`

-- Various web browsers such as Chrome, Firefox, Edge etc.
+- Various web browsers such as Chrome, Brave, Firefox,etc.

 ## Project Status

 Project is: _in progress_

-## Problem-Solving Strategy ?

--

 ## Room for Improvement ? ?

 To do:

-- Remove an Item.
 - Edit an Item.
 - Create Watch later list.
 - Apply watched feature to client API.
 - Save list data.
 - Use 3rd party API.
 - Create style with CSS using react component library.
 - Allow users to sign up & in using firebase.

+## Unsolved problems

+- Add Movie button does not render correctly when the state changes.
+It does not include release date and image.
+Bug with input release date - unable to render in similar format to client Array (Movie.js).

 ## Acknowledgements